javiee/idoven/exercise.md

   --set primary.standby.primaryPor=5432 \
   --set primary.service.type=LoadBalancer
 ```
-To deploy helm charts into kubernetes I would consider 2 options flux2 or argocd.
-For this particular
-scenario I would vote in favour or argocd due to its support for multitenancy deployments.
+To deploy helm charts into kubernetes I would consider 2 options: flux2 or argocd.
+For this particular scenario I would be inclined to use argocd due to its support for multitenancy deployments.

-You could deploy the above by using and application set
+You could deploy the above by using Arogo application sets.

 ```
 apiVersion: argoproj.io/v1alpha1